2019 Philadelphia Eagles season: Week 16: vs. Dallas Cowboys

-In desperate need of a win to stay alive in the playoff race, an injury-ravaged Eagles team got revenge on the Cowboys after losing in Week 7 to them.
-Not only did this snap a 4-game losing streak to the Cowboys, but this resulted in the Eagles taking the lead in the NFC East for the first time all season.
-Furthermore, the victory improved Philadelphia to 8–7.
-Now, all the Eagles needed was to either beat the NY Giants the very next week or have the Cowboys lose to the Redskins.
+The Eagles won against the Cowboys after losing to them in Week 7.
+This resulted in the Eagles taking the lead in the NFC East for the first time this season and a 4-loss streak for the Cowboys.
+The victory improved Philadelphia to 8–7.
+The Eagles needed to either beat the NY Giants the next week or have the Cowboys lose to the Redskins.